spipm/calcratelimit/README.md

 Only one token per IP per token/API call is allowed.
 Before every token call and after every API the database is cleared for that IP.

-##Usage
-The file calcratelimitClient.py contains a working POC for communicating with calcratelimit.graa.nl.
-This API only returns a success message, but works with the code from this repo.

 ##License
 Calcratelimit is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
 This means you are free to: